Lizzy Gardiner: Awards

-Gardiner and Chappel’s costumes won the Academy Award for Best Costume Design at the 67th Academy Awards, Best Costume at the British Academy of Film and Television Arts (BAFTA), and Best Costume Design at the Australian Film Institute Awards.
+Gardiner and Chappel's costumes won the Academy Award for Best Costume Design at the 67th Academy Awards, Best Costume at the British Academy of Film and Television Arts (BAFTA), and Best Costume Design at the Australian Film Institute Awards.
 The Motion Picture Guide 1995 Annual, covering the films of 1994, said, "The Oscar-winning costumes by Lizzy Gardiner and Tim Chappel are wildly inspired and range from the bizarre to the simply indescribable."

-She gained worldwide attention when she picked up her award wearing an unusual dress consisting of 254 expired American Express gold cards.
-The dress had originally been made for that film but was unauthorized by American Express.
+She gained worldwide attention when she picked up her award wearing an unusual dress she designed, consisting of 254 expired American Express gold cards.
+The dress had originally been made for the film The Adventures of Priscilla, Queen of the Desert but was forbidden by American Express.
 However, after the dress was worn by Gardiner herself, the company saw its marketing potential and was keen to showcase it throughout its travel offices in the United States.
 The dress was auctioned off for charity in March 1999 for $12,650, with the proceeds going to the American Foundation for AIDS research.
 It has been cited as amongst the worst Oscar gowns of all time.